 - Try not to talk over or about him with other people around.

-Ilana Hoffer Skoff, co-founder of Milestones Autism Organization, wrote an article for Your Teen Magazine Online.
+Ilana Hoffer Skoff, co-founder of Milestones Autism Resources, wrote an article for Your Teen Magazine Online.
 Ilana’s daughter has autism —as do one percent of all children in the United States between the ages of three and 17—and wrote about what she thinks parents of typical teenagers should know and what parents of teens with autism should know.
 You might refer to these suggestions when encountering individuals with autism spectrum disorder and their parents.